 Born and raised in the San Francisco Bay Area, I started writing articles for local newspapers in Marin County’s Ross Valley when I was a teen.
 I continued to publish while earning a bachelor’s in anthropology from the University of California, Berkeley, where I also took journalism and creative writing courses.

 In addition to FalconGuides, I’ve also published books of essays focused on national parks with Lyons Press.
 These include Historic Yosemite National Park, Historic Denali National Park and Preserve, Death in Mount Rainier National Park, and Search and Rescue Alaska.
 Taking these deep dives into history, park lore, and SAR have not only broadened my skill set as a writer, but piqued my curiosity.
 I’ve got a couple of projects in the works that follow this format.
-You can sample these essays by visiting my blog page.
+You can sample these essays by visiting my Stories page.

 My guidebooks are available online through Bookshop.org, Falcon.com, Amazon.com, and other online booksellers.
 The titles are also available at bookshops and outdoor retailers.
 Happy trails, and happy reading!